I chose to have a medical termination

-I found reading about other women's experiences of abortion helpful and quite comforting.
-I found my emotions linked to my unplanned pregnancy quite isolating and felt lonely at times so I wanted to share my experience in case it could help someone in a similar situation.
 I am twenty five and have spent the last two years living and working abroad.
 After eighteen months in New Zealand I had a trip booked home to Britain to see my family.
 However a few days before my flight home I discovered I was about six weeks pregnant.
 I had been in a fairly casual relationship, using contraception, for several months so never expected or planned to fall pregnant.

 Initially I couldn't believe I was pregnant-I guess like most unplanned pregnancies I just never thought it would happen to me.
 My partner was also shocked and we both felt it wasn't the right time for either of us to become parents.
 Having been living and traveling abroad since graduating I have no stable income, support network or home and have no rights to free medical care in the country I am currently living in.